StephenBanbury/jekyll-blank-template/_posts/2019-02-04-week-one-creative-assignment.markdown

 ---
 layout: post
-title: Week 1 - The Creative Piece
+title: Week One - The Creative Piece
 published: true
 ---